 The licensing authority will review the need for a special policy on cumulative impact at least every five years in line with the review of this policy to see if circumstances have changed and one is needed.

-In addition to the review each five years the licensing authority may consider a special policy on cumulative impact at any time if circumstances changed and evidence supported this course of action.
+In addition to the review each five years the licensing authority may consider a special policy on cumulative impact at any time if circumstances change and evidence supports this course of action.